Transforming Mount Grace

 Morris was famously quoted as saying, 'Have nothing in your house that you do not know to be useful, or believe to be beautiful.'
 Many of Morris' medieval-inspired designs can still be seen in the manor house today.

-We'll be bringing out more of the Arts and Crafts style in the garden with our improvements this year.
+We worked to bring out more of the Arts and Crafts style in the gardens during this project.

 Get involved volunteering